 We estimated the cost-effectiveness of sotatercept added to background therapy from a health care sector perspective using a de novo decision analytic model.
-Treatment with sotatercept resulted in greater time without symptoms at rest, greater quality-adjusted life year (QALYs), greater life years, and greater equal value life year (evLYs).
-Using a placeholder annual price of \$400,000 per year, treatment with sotatercept resulted in substantially more costs.
-At the assumed placeholder price, the incremental cost-effectiveness ratio for sotatercept added to background therapy is \$1,805,000 per evLY and \$2,380,000 per QALY gained.
-The actual cost-effectiveness of sotatercept will depend on its price.
+Treatment with sotatercept resulted in longer time without symptoms at rest and more quality-adjusted life years (QALYs), life years, and equal value life years (evLYs).
+The health benefit price benchmark for sotatercept is \$18,700 to \$36,200 per year.